tigersharke/NodeCore-Luminous/README.md

  	- Cools to pumice slowly over time unless adjacent to pumwater
  	- Fueled by pumwater
 	- Dependant on wc_naturae
+ - Shroomite Lantern
+	- Make use of that glowing Shroomite!
+	- Semi-permanent
+	- End-game tier
+	- Dependant on wc_gloom
 # LET THERE BE LIGHT